Coverage and Bias of Street View Imagery in Mapping the Urban Environment: Introduction

 \section{Introduction}

-Street View Imagery (SVI) has gained a significant role in urban studies and in spatial data infrastructure as a new means to map and sense urban environments~\citep{biljecki_street_2021,kang_review_2020,ibrahim_understanding_2020}.
+Street View Imagery (SVI) has gained a significant role in urban studies and in spatial data infrastructure as a new means to map and sense urban environments~\citep{biljecki_street_2021,kang_review_2020,ibrahim_understanding_2020,Zhang2024}.
 Research efforts have been predominantly focused on the development of use cases, while fundamental concerns of data quality and reliability of this emerging form of data have not been given sufficient attention in international scientific literature.
-The lack of understanding of questions such as reach and coverage of SVI data may have adverse effects on use cases and downstream analyses, rendering them unreliable in some instances.
-For example, SVI has been used intensively for mapping street greenery~\citep{zhu_utilizing_2023} and buildings~\citep{zhong_city-scale_2021}, assessing walking environment~\citep{liu_detecting_2023,he_using_2023} and microclimate~\citep{fujiwara_microclimate_2024}, and understanding human perception at the urban scale~\citep{wu_using_2023,wang_measuring_2022,ramirez_measuring_2021,verma_predicting_2020}, but few is learned about the representativeness and suitability of the data for the corresponding road and sidewalk scenarios, or for the investigated neighborhoods and local zones, e.g.\ it is not known what is the reach of data and to what extent can we sense an urban aspect using SVI, and whether the (incomplete) coverage is representative or biased.
+The lack of understanding of questions such as reach and coverage of SVI data may have adverse effects on use cases and downstream analyses.
+For example, SVI has been used intensively for mapping street greenery~\citep{zhu_utilizing_2023,liu_establishing_2023} and buildings~\citep{zhong_city-scale_2021,Ramalingam2025}, assessing walking environment~\citep{liu_detecting_2023,he_using_2023} and microclimate~\citep{fujiwara_microclimate_2024}, and understanding human perception at the urban scale~\citep{wu_using_2023,wang_measuring_2022,ramirez_measuring_2021,verma_predicting_2020}, but not much is known about the representativeness and suitability of the data for the corresponding road and sidewalk scenarios, or for the investigated neighborhoods and local zones, e.g.\ it is not known what is the reach of data and to what extent can we sense an urban aspect using SVI, and whether the (incomplete) coverage is representative or biased.